onespacemedia/cms/docs/README.md

     )
 ```

-With this structure in place, we would then get a choice of content types when adding a page.
+With this structure in place, we would then get a choice of content types when adding a new page.

 ### Context processor

-The pages module automatically adds a variable named ``pages`` to your template context.
+The pages module automatically adds a variable named `pages` to your template context.
 This gives you access to the page data and content for the current page and the homepage.
 Let's assume your model looks like this:

 ```